 Stage 2: Activation

-Once you reach the front of the queue, our servers encrypts your email data.
+Once you reach the front of the queue, our servers encrypt your email data.
 Encryption of your account takes no longer than a few minutes.
 During the encryption process, you can continue to use your account as usual.

 Stage 3: Crypto mail storage is active